nixworks/public/news/2009/06/22/README.md

 ##### Congress of France
 ### [ For the first time in 136 years, the Congress of France convenes in the Palace of Versailles to listen to an address by the President of France, Nicolas Sarkozy. ](/news/2009/06/22/for-the-first-time-in-136-years-the-congress-of-france-convenes-in-the-palace-of-versailles-to-listen-to-an-address-by-the-president-of-fr.md)
-_Context: French President, Congress of France, Palace of Versailles, Nicolas Sarkozy_
+_Context: Palace of Versailles, Congress of France, Nicolas Sarkozy, French President_

 ##### Zimbabwe
 ### [ Zimbabwe's Prime Minister Morgan Tsvangirai insists the coalition government is tackling the country's dire humanitarian and economic crisis at a talk at Southwark Cathedral in London. ](/news/2009/06/22/zimbabwe-s-prime-minister-morgan-tsvangirai-insists-the-coalition-government-is-tackling-the-country-s-dire-humanitarian-and-economic-crisi.md)
-_Context: Morgan Tsvangirai, Southwark Cathedral, Zimbabwe, London_
+_Context: Zimbabwe, London, Morgan Tsvangirai, Southwark Cathedral_

 ##### Conservative Party
 ### [ Conservative MP John Bercow is elected the new Speaker of the House of Commons of the United Kingdom. ](/news/2009/06/22/conservative-mp-john-bercow-is-elected-the-new-speaker-of-the-house-of-commons-of-the-united-kingdom.md)
-_Context: elected, Speaker of the British House of Commons, John Bercow, MP, the House of Commons, Conservative Party_
+_Context: John Bercow, Speaker of the British House of Commons, the House of Commons, elected, MP, Conservative Party_

 ##### France
 ### [ French President Nicolas Sarkozy calls for the burqa to be banned in France. ](/news/2009/06/22/french-president-nicolas-sarkozy-calls-for-the-burqa-to-be-banned-in-france.md)
-_Context: France, Nicolas Sarkozy, French President, burqa_
+_Context: French President, France, Nicolas Sarkozy, burqa_

 ##### Utegate scandal in Australia
 ### [ The email at the heart of the Utegate scandal in Australia is declared a forgery by Federal Police. ](/news/2009/06/22/the-email-at-the-heart-of-the-utegate-scandal-in-australia-is-declared-a-forgery-by-federal-police.md)